-(Attach a po string car

-Team A Team B

-Note: The game may be played with three or four teams rather than two In this case, create a teamboard with sections for more teams.
+(Attach a po string card (Attach a poster list of string cards here.)
+Team A Team B - Note: The game be played with t four teams rathe In this case, cre team board with for more teams.

-- Magnetic: If you have a large magnetic classroom chalkboard, you can draw the team board a) directly on a portion of it.
+- a) Magnetic: If you have a large magnetic classroom chalkboard, you can draw the team board directly on a portion of it.
 However, if you have a relatively small (portable) magnetic chalkboard, you may need to obtain a sheet of metal (minimum size 60 cm by 80 cm) or locate a convenient metallic surface in the classroom, such as the side of a file cabinet, on which to put the team board.
 In such a case, draw the team board on a large sheet of (chart) paper and tape this paper to your metallic surface. - b) Non-magnetic: If you do not have a magnetic chalkboard available for the playing board, your team board can be a large piece of poster board (minimum size 60 cm by 80 cm).